neshacascia/digital-business-card/README.md

 - CSS Flexbox

 ## Lessons Learned
-This was my very first React project that I built using Vite + React.
-The design spec is from Scrimba, which I followed from Figma.
-I learned how to create components, how to import images and import FontAwesome icons.
+This was my very first React project that I chose to build using Vite + React.
+I learned how to create separate components, and how to import images and  FontAwesome icons into React.

 ## Future Updates
 - Set up toggle button to switch colour theme between light and dark